opulencephp/docs/http-requests-responses.md

   5. [Redirect Responses](#redirect-responses)

 <h2 id="introduction">Introduction</h2>
-Opulence makes interacting with Http requests and responses easy.
+Opulence makes interacting with HTTP requests and responses easy.
 Tasks like checking if a POST variable is set before using it are repetitive when working directly with PHP's `$_POST` global array.
-If you've ever worked with cookies and gotten the "headers already sent" error, you know how annoying it is to work with the Http tools PHP gives you by default.
+If you've ever worked with cookies and gotten the "headers already sent" error, you know how annoying it is to work with the HTTP tools PHP gives you by default.
 Use Opulence's tools, and stop worry about stuff like this.

 <h2 id="requests">Requests</h2>
-Opulence has a wrapper around an Http request in the `Opulence\Http\Requests\Request` class.
+Opulence has a wrapper around an HTTP request in the `Opulence\Http\Requests\Request` class.

 <h4 id="collections">Collections</h4>
 Superglobal request data, eg `$_GET` and `$_POST` are wrapped into `Opulence\Http\Collection` objects, which have the following methods: